rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 To use a specific key on the fly:
 `ssh -i ~/.ssh/id_custom_25519  192.168.10.253`

-I have tried to connect to network devices that required the ancient dss HostKeyAlgorithm.
+I have run across  network devices that required the ancient `dss` HostKeyAlgorithm.
 Add that with:
 `HostKeyAlgorithms ssh-dss`

 ### Using a wildcard in the configuration file